-Real and received speech delays are not uncommon in babies and toddlers.
+Real and perceived speech delays are not uncommon in babies and toddlers.
 In fact as many of 10% of all children suffer from a voice, speech or swallowing disorder that they may later overcome.
-Addressing the needs of a child with speech delays, while challenging, is still less traumatic than facing a child who is already well on their way to full speech and suddenly stops talking.
+Addressing the needs of a child with speech delays early on, while challenging, is still less traumatic than facing a child who is already well on their way to full speech and suddenly stops talking.

-Surprisingly, this scenario is far more common than you will ever imagine.
+Surprisingly, this scenario is far more common than you may imagine.
 We frequently get questions from parents who are startled when their little ones suddenly stop speaking both at home and in social settings.

-Once the pediatrician and audiologist have excluded auditory issues, and other potential scenarios like autism spectrum have been excluded, it may be wise to explore the possibility of selective mutism.
-Selective mutism is a complex and difficult to diagnose condition where the toddler or child only speaks in certain settings.
+Once the pediatrician and audiologist have excluded auditory issues, as well as other potential scenarios like autism spectrum, it may be wise to explore the possibility of selective mutism.
+Selective mutism is a complex and difficult-to-diagnose condition where the toddler or child only speaks in certain settings.
 The condition is often tied to anxiety and social phobia and appears to have a genetic element.
-Selective mutism may take place only at school or social settings, and in some instances it is associated to fear triggered by a person within the household.
+Selective mutism may take place only at school or in social settings, and in some instances, it is associated to fear, triggered by a person within the household.
 To be clear, selective mutism is not the same as traumatic mutism.

 If your toddler has been diagnosed with selective mutism, there are many options you can explore to help your toddler embrace speech once again.
 Early intervention is key.